qingze-bai/VSmTrans/README.md

 ## Installation

 The code requires `python>=3.9`, as well as `pytorch>1.12`.
-Please follow the instru[nnUNetTrainer.py](nnUNet%2Fnnunetv2%2Ftraining%2FnnUNetTrainer%2FnnUNetTrainer.py)ctions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
+Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.

 Install nnUNet:
 ```